all-in-one-of/snippets/HOU DOP Flip.md

 #### Density:
-By default, the fluid has uniform density as set on the Physical tab of the FLIP Object.
+- By default, the fluid has uniform density as set on the Physical tab of the FLIP Object.

 #### Air:

 #### Divergence:
-Positive values cause particles to spread out, and negative values cause them to clump together.
+- Positive values cause particles to spread out, and negative values cause them to clump together.
 #### Surface Tension:
-createing the surfacepressure field. fight against gravity trying to put particles in to drop (bostly in places where curvature of shape is bigest).
+- Createing the surfacepressure field. fight against gravity trying to put particles in to drop (bostly in places where curvature of shape is bigest).
 Crown Splash, Suction, Avoidance (Houdini 16 Masterclass). *In small scale it can be unstable !!*

 ### [NarrowBand]: